MicrosoftDocs/cpp-docs/docs/mfc/windows-sockets-using-class-casyncsocket.md

 1. Destroy the `CAsyncSocket` object.

    If you created the socket object on the stack, its destructor is called when the containing function goes out of scope.
-If you created the socket object on the heap, using the **`new`** operator, you are responsible for using the **`delete`** operator to destroy the object.
+If you created the socket object on the heap, using the **`new`** operator, you're responsible for using the **`delete`** operator to destroy the object.

    The destructor calls the object's [`Close`](../mfc/reference/casyncsocket-class.md#close) member function before destroying the object.